What Are Innovative Coatings & Finishes for Cosmetic Boxes in 2026?

 #2 - 3D Raised UV

-Builds a raised, glossy layer above print, creating a 3D-like effect.
+3D raised UV builds a raised, glossy layer above print, creating a 3D-like effect on cosmetic packaging.
 It’s eye-catching and very tactile.
 Makeup palettes, premium lip colors, or standout scents can benefit.
 It’s a playful touch that says you value both beauty and fun.

 #3 - Window